Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Compton Form Factors and Their Relation to GPDs

 In this work we focus on the CFF $\mathcal H$ as a demonstration of our method.
 Throughout, we restrict ourselves to the leading–twist quark contribution at leading order in $\alpha_s$, neglecting gluon GPDs, higher–twist corrections, and any possible subtraction constant (D–term) in the dispersion relation for $\mathcal H$.
 Under these simplifications, $\mathcal H$ is given by the integral \cite{Collins:1998be}

 where $e_q$ is the quark electric charge in units of $e$.
-Using the standard distribution identity $(x \pm i0)^{-1} = \mathrm{PV}(1/x) \mp i\pi \delta(x)$, we obtain the imaginary and real parts of the CFF.
-The expression in brackets in Eq.~\eqref{eq:LOH} is the hard–scattering kernel, which arises from the quark propagator in the handbag diagram~\cite{Diehl:2003ny,Belitsky:2005qn}.
+The expression in brackets in Eq.~\eqref{eq:LOH} is the hard--scattering kernel, which arises from the quark propagator in the handbag diagram~\cite{Diehl:2003ny,Belitsky:2005qn}.

 It is convenient to introduce the C-even quark GPDs, \begin{widetext}